Team5553-RoboLyon/LyonVision-pi-gen/README.md

    This stage also install libnss-mdns package and enable password-less sudo for everyone.

- - **Stage 4** - Raspbian system meant to fit on a 4GB card.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, system documentation, office productivity, etc.  This is the stage that installs all of the things that make Raspbian friendly to new users.

- - **Stage 5** - The official Raspbian Desktop image.
-Right now only adds Mathematica.

 ### Stage specification

 If you wish to build up to a specified stage (such as building up to stage 2